microsoft/fluentbit-containerd-cri-o-json-log/README.md

 The original version of this repo used a separate filter to parse the JSON.
 By changing the cri parser to use the `log` field instead of the `message` field, the `kubernetes filter` converts the JSON if `Merge_Log` is set to `On`

+We also had to add to `lift` filters to the config to get the Kubernetes values to the root level.

 ## Sample Config

 [config.yaml](./config.yaml) contains a complete and minimal example configuration using `stdout`.
 We have tested with `stdout` and `Azure Log Analytics`.
 While not tested, it should work with `Elastic Search` and outher `output` providers as well.